Confined vs. extended Dirac surface states in topological crystalline insulator nanowires: Flux response in wires

 \subsection{$\text{SnTe}$ nanowire in the $(100)$ configuration: Aharonov Bohm oscillations}

 The first configuration considered is of an infinite wire in the $z$ direction, with two surfaces in the $[100]$ direction and two in the $[010]$ direction.
 It will be referred to as the $(100)$ wire, and is depicted in fig.\ref{fig:sketches}(a).
 This configuration was recently shown to be experimentally accessible \citep{sadowski2018defect,liu2020synthesis}.
 In this case, each of the facets in the $[100]$ direction and in the $[010]$ direction respect two bulk mirror symmetries: $(011),(01\bar{1})$ and $(101),(10\bar{1})$, respectively.
 Therefore, each facet will host, in a slab geometry, four Dirac cones in the surface BZ, located at $(k_{x/y},k_z)=(k_0,k_0),(-k_0,k_0),(k_0,-k_0),(-k_0,-k_0)$, see fig.\ref{fig:sketches}(f).
-As mentioned in the previous section, $k_0$ is the momentum shift of the Dirac cones along the high symmetry lines, determined by the term that mixes and splits the degenerate Dirac cones on the surface BZ \citep{liu2013two}.
-Since these mirror planes are oriented diagonally with respect to the wire's axis ($z$ direction, see fig.\ref{fig:sketches}), they are preserved on the surfaces of a large wire, but would be broken close to the hinges.
+These mirror symmetries are preserved on the surfaces of a large wire, but would be broken close to the hinges.
 Another important feature of the square $(100)$ wire is the existence of hinge states: the corners of the wire are in the $[110]$ and $[1\bar{1}0]$ directions, and are invariant under $(1\bar{1}0)$ and $(110)$ mirror symmetries, respectively, see fig.\ref{fig:sketches}(g).
 Therefore, they are expected to host four pairs of helical hinge modes \citep{schindler2018higher}.
-We also note that a square $(100)$ wire has a rotation symmetry around the $z$ axis, which depends on the parity of number of atomic layers constructing the wire (see fig.\ref{fig:sketches}(c)): for an odd or even number of atomic layers, the wire is fourfold or twofold symmetric around its axis, respectively.

 The crystalline symmetries of the $(100)$ wire presented above raise two questions: what is the fate of the two dimensional surface states at the corners of the wire, and how do they interplay with the hinge modes?
 In strong TI wires, the single Dirac cones are essentially unaffected by the corners of nanowires and nanoribbons due to the topological protection imposed by time reversal symmetry.
 This is not the case for TCI, which is different both in terms of locally lifting the protection as well as in terms of the number of Dirac cones per surface that may mix at the corners.